Larry Young is president and chief executive officer for Dr Pepper Snapple Group, Inc., one of the world's leading beverage companies.

 From 1993 to 1999 he was president and CEO of Sequoia Pacific Systems in Visalia, Calif., a leading developer and seller of election systems used by jurisdictions around the world.
 Previously, he was senior vice president of operations with Nestle USA in Greenwich, Conn.
 Early in his career he served as vice president of operations for Coca-Cola Enterprises, and managed manufacturing for the Southern region of Pepsi-Cola Bottling Group.
 He began his operations career in 1974 with Kellogg.

 Derry holds a Bachelor of Science degree from Ball State University.
-He and his wife, Brenda, have four children and live in Flower Mound, Texas.

 James "Jim" Johnston is president of beverage concentrates and Latin American Beverages for Dr Pepper Snapple Group, Inc. In this role, he leads an organization that includes route-to-market and fountain foodservice teams in the U.S. and Canada.
 Additionally, in 2009, he assumed responsibility for all of our brands and businesses in Latin America.